fluree/docs.flur.ee/src/content/0.15.0/guides/intro/fluree.md

 In addition to subjects and predicates, we have something called objects in Fluree.
 The object is the value of the subject-predicate combination.
 So, a subject could be `17592186044440` (a subject `_id`), a corresponding predicate could be `person/firstName`, and a corresponding object could be `Mike`.

 All together, a subject, predicate, and object together is called a triple.
-These triples, or [RDF triples](https://www.w3.org/TR/rdf-concepts/), are a standard structure for data, which allows Fluree to be compatible with other triple-store ledgers.
+These triples, or [RDF triples](https://www.w3.org/TR/rdf-concepts/), are a standard structure for data, which allows Fluree to be compatible with other triple-store databases.
 You can also take the triples created by the Fluree transactor and ingest them into a query engine that can interpret triples.

 ### Flakes